 When severe weather threatens your community, the well-trained professionals at Virginia Natural Gas are ready.
 Our employees participate in severe weather training that prepares them so that your home and business will have safe, reliable natural gas service.
-In times of bad weather, here is what you need to know: During severe weather, do NOT turn the natural gas off to your home or business, even if you are evacuated.
+In times of bad weather, here is what you need to know:

 No Power?
 No Problem!

-When severe weather hits and you lose power for days or even weeks, natural gas appliances like water heaters and ranges still work.
+When severe weather hits and you lose power for days or even weeks, many natural gas appliances like water heaters and ranges still work.
 And for the best defense against power outages, we recommend a natural gas generator.
 Fueled continually by natural gas, most generators are fully automatic.
 Within seconds of an outage, the unit comes on, supplies power, and switches off when power returns.

 Customers are encouraged to know the location of their natural gas meter.